GhoulBox/File-Compressor/README.md

 ![](https://media.discordapp.net/attachments/847994332019556382/861434170236076082/76J4mpvg.png)

-The "Hello World" that was previously in the text file is now null.
+The "Hello World" that was previously in the text file is now unreadable.

 ![](https://media.discordapp.net/attachments/847994332019556382/861434492123873280/naidF2LB.png)